Jorge Soler Preview, Player Props: Marlins vs. Pirates

 Jorge Soler At The Plate

-- Among the qualified hitters in baseball, he ranks 107th in batting average, 56th in on-base percentage, and 19th in slugging.
+- Among the qualified batters, he ranks 104th in batting average, while his on-base percentage ranks 56th and he is 19th in slugging.

-- Soler has an RBI in 45 of 134 games this season, with multiple RBI in 21 of them.
+- Soler has driven in a run in 45 games this year (33.3%), including 21 games with more than one RBI (15.6%).
 He has also driven in three or more of his team's runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.